Patrisse Cullors: Books

-Documentary and television/film
+Television and film

 Cullors appeared in the 2016 documentary Stay Woke: The Black Lives Matter Movement.

-In October 2020 she signed her first 'overall deal' with Warner Brothers, a multi-year agreement that will see Cullors develop and produce original programming across all platforms, including broadcast, cable and streaming, aimed at amplifying Black Lives Matter, black storytelling, and black perspectives.
-Cullors produced the YouTube Originals series Resist, which premiered November 18, 2020.
+She subsequently produced the YouTube Originals series Resist, which premiered November 18, 2020.
+The 12-part series followed Cullors and other activists in episodes 6-11-minutes in length.
+The series aired free on Cullors' YouTube channel, and she described it as well-received, telling IndieWire that "Folks were moved, and also I think surprised at how not boring the series is."

+In October 2020, Cullors signed a multi-year deal with Warner Brothers to develop original programming focused on amplifying Black Lives Matter and Black perspectives, but the contract was later canceled in 2022 after she reportedly produced no content.

 Personal life

 Cullors identifies as queer.
 In 2016, she married Janaya Khan, a social activist who co-founded Black Lives Matter Toronto.

-On January 3, 2023, Cullors's cousin Keenan Anderson died after an incident involving Los Angeles Police officers following a traffic accident.
-One officer put an elbow on Anderson's neck, while another tased him for around thirty seconds, with Anderson at one point saying "They’re trying to George Floyd me".
-He was taken to a hospital, where he went into cardiac arrest four and a half hours later and died.
-A toxicology report found cocaine in Anderson's system.
-A cause of death has not been released.

-Property controversies
+Controversies

 In 2021, a controversy arose in some media outlets, following reports that Cullors (or entities associated with her) had purchased several homes during a five-year period.
-Critics accused her of using the Black Lives Matter movement to enrich herself and accused her of being hypocritical for purchasing the houses as someone who identifies as a "Marxist".
+Critics accused her of using the Black Lives Matter movement to enrich herself and accused her of being a hypocrite for purchasing the houses as someone who identifies as a "Marxist."
 Cullors denied any wrongdoing and defended her actions as an effort to take care of her family and described the criticism as an "effort to discredit and harass me and my family" by the political right.
 On April 13, the Black Lives Matter Global Network Foundation denied that it had paid for her purchases of real estate and said they had not paid her since 2019, adding that she had only received $120,000 since 2013 for carrying out her work related to the organization.

+Her other brother Paul, a graffiti artist and founder of Cullors Protection LLC, received $840,000 from BLMGNF for security and consulting.
+Cullors defended hiring her brother, saying registered security firms which hired former police officers could not be trusted.

 Some BLM activists accused her of "monopolizing and capitalizing our fight."
 Ten local chapters of the Foundation claimed that Cullors became its executive director “against the will of most chapters and without their knowledge,” that chapter organizers were prevented from influencing the group's direction, and that the national organization provided little to no financial support for local chapters since its inception in 2013.
-Cullors resigned from leadership of the Foundation the next month, and later revealed psychological exhaustion from the controversy, stating that she was receiving treatment for post-traumatic stress disorder.
+Cullors resigned from leadership of the Foundation in May 2021, and later revealed psychological exhaustion from the controversy, stating that she was receiving treatment for post-traumatic stress disorder.

-In 2022, she denied allegations of misusing donations given to the Black Lives Matter Global Network Foundation, but admitted that she hosted two parties at a mansion the BLM foundation purchased for $6 million, which she regretted.
+In 2022, Cullors denied allegations of misusing donations given to the Black Lives Matter Global Network Foundation, but admitted to hosting two parties at a mansion the BLM Foundation purchased for $6 million.